dimitris47/bellplot/README.md

 # Bell Plot

-This application calculates the score or the cumulative probability of a score in a norman Gaussian distribution.
-It also produces a corresponding plot.
+This application calculates the score or the cumulative probability of a score in a normal Gaussian distribution, given the mean and the standard deviation.
+It also produces a corresponding plot, depending on user choice.